JCGutierrezConcha/Predict-Mechanical-Properties-Low-Alloy-Steel-Using-Structural-Components/README.md

 - We analyze distribution of target variables.

-We detect and eliminate an oulier in tnsile strength.
+We detect and eliminate an oulier in tensile strength.

 - We analyze distribution of features.